spalfonsos/Tutorial_hpc_extended/tutorial/02_class2.md

+# 🚀 Class 2 – Running Deep Learning Workflows on HPC

-During this class we are going to run a jupyter notebook using an interactive session.
+During this class we are going to run a Jupyter notebook using an interactive session.

-For this we are going to use the first lab presented as interactive labs presented in Bravo, C., Maldonado, S., & Oskarsdottir, M. (2026).
-Deep Learning in Banking: Integrating Artificial Intelligence for Next-Generation Financial Services.
+For this we are going to use the first lab presented as interactive labs presented in Bravo, C., Maldonado, S., & Oskarsdottir, M. (2026). *Deep Learning in Banking: Integrating Artificial Intelligence for Next-Generation Financial Services*.
 John Wiley & Sons.

+# 📥 1.
+Downloading the notebook

 Now go to the book page (if possible) https://www.bankingbook.ml/ and download the lab into the local and upload to the cluster (to practice!)

+# 🗂️ 2.
+Preparing the working directory

 If you could not access to the internet lets copy the file directly into our desired folder